example42/puppi/README_deploy.md

          puppi::rollback

 These defines have generally a standard structure and similar arguments.
-Every one is reversable (enable => false) but you can wipe out the whole /etc/puppi directory to have it rebuilt from scratch.
+Every one is reversible (enable => false) but you can wipe out the whole /etc/puppi directory to have it rebuilt from scratch.
 Here is an example for a single deploy command:

         puppi::deploy { 'Retrieve files':       # The $name of the define is used in the file name